-There are a number of household items and construction materials that people are often unsure whether can be thrown into a skip or not, one of these is asbestos.
+There are a number of household items and construction materials that people are often unsure whether can be thrown into a skip or not, one of which is asbestos.

-Asbestos is an extremely hazardous material which was banned from use in 1999, However, it still exists in many older buildings around the country.
+Even though the extremely hazardous material was banned from use, it still exists in many older buildings around the country.

-Despite being banned over 17 years ago, there are still more than 2,600 new cases of mesothelioma each year in the UK and over 2,500 deaths as a result of it according to Cancer Research UK.
+Despite being banned over 20 years ago, there are still more than 2,700 new cases of Mesothelioma each year in the UK and over 2,300 deaths as a result of it, according to Cancer Research UK.
 So if you happen to be clearing out a room or building and you have asbestos to dispose, what is the best way to get rid of it?

 The disposal of asbestos is tricky business.
 As mentioned above, it still exists in many older buildings.

-While you’d think it would make sense to remove all asbestos from buildings to keeps many people as safe as possible, it can actually prove to be riskier if we attempt to remove it.
+While you’d think it would make sense to remove all asbestos from buildings to keep as many people as safe as possible, it can actually prove to be riskier if you attempt to remove it.
 Providing it isn’t uncovered or already partially cracked, asbestos is better left alone and noted for construction work in the future.